Encrypted Qubits can be Cloned: Abstract

 \section{Abstract}

 We show that \it encrypted cloning \rm of unknown quantum states is possible.
 Any number of encrypted clones of a qubit can be created through a unitary transformation, and each of the encrypted clones can be decrypted through a unitary transformation.
 The decryption of an encrypted clone consumes the decryption key, i.e., only one decryption is possible, in agreement with the no-cloning theorem.
-A possible application of encrypted cloning is to enable encrypted quantum multi-cloud storage.
-Beyond applications in cryptography, encrypted cloning could provide a form of redundancy, parallelism, fault tolerance or scalability where direct duplication is forbidden by the no-cloning theorem.
+Encrypted cloning represents a new paradigm that provides a form of redundancy, parallelism or scalability where direct duplication is forbidden by the no-cloning theorem.
+For example, a possible application of encrypted cloning is to enable encrypted quantum multi-cloud storage.

 The no-cloning theorem \cite{wootters_single_1982,dieks_communication_1982} shows that it is impossible to create an identical clone of an unknown quantum state, a fact that fundamentally limits the processing of quantum information.
 The theorem arises from the unitarity of quantum mechanics and shares a close relationship with the no-signaling principle \cite{herbert_flash-superluminal_1982,gisin_quantum_1998,navez_cloning_2003,masanes_general_2006}.
 The no-cloning theorem has spurred further related research, such as broadcasting of mixed states \cite{barnum_noncommuting_1996}, imperfect cloning \cite{buzek_quantum_1996,gisin_optimal_1997,brus_optimal_1998,werner_optimal_1998,keyl_optimal_1999}, and probabilistic cloning \cite{duan_probabilistic_1998,pati_quantum_1999} (see e.g., \cite{scarani_quantum_2005,fan_quantum_2014} for review).
 The implications of the no-cloning theorem are far-reaching, spanning a wide array of research areas in both quantum information science and fundamental physics, including quantum communication \cite{bennett_capacities_1997,giovannetti_broadband_2003,giovannetti_entanglement_2003,caruso_degradability_2006,holevo_entanglement-breaking_2008}, quantum error correction \cite{gottesman_stabilizer_1997}, quantum cryptography \cite{bennett_quantum_1984,gisin_quantum_1997,cerf_security_2002,gisin_quantum_2002,scarani_security_2009}, quantum estimation \cite{brus_optimal_1999,bae_asymptotic_2006}, and black hole physics \cite{hayden_black_2007,braunstein_better_2013}.